Brighton will be hoping to replicate last year’s fantastic Premier League campaign as they experience their first ever tilt at European football.

 The biggest challenge for Brighton ahead of the new season is whether they can deal with the challenge of playing in the Europa League on Thursday nights.

-The travelling will increase, they will have quick turnarounds before Premier League games and an inexperienced squad at that level will be stretched more than before.
+The travelling has increased, they have quick turnarounds before Premier League games and an inexperienced squad at European level will be stretched more than before.

-World Cup winner Alexis Mac Allister has left to join Liverpool, while Moises Caicedo is unlikely to remain at the club after the transfer window, but Brighton have proved in recent years that they can adapt to the sale of star players.
+World Cup winner Alexis Mac Allister left to join Liverpool, while Moises Caicedo joined Chelsea late in the window for a fee over £100m, but Brighton have proved in recent years that they can adapt to the sale of star players.

 Leandro Trossard, Marc Cucurella and Yves Bissouma have all departed and been replaced more than adequately in recent times, proving that the club’s recruitment strategy is one to be admired.